 Once a month, Pack 53 has a meeting of all the dens in the Pack.
 These Pack Meetings are not just for the boys, but for the parents and siblings as well.
 It

 could therefore easily be called a Family Night.
 The monthly Pack

-Meeting/ Family Night usually take place on the second Tuesday of each
+Meeting/ Family Night usually takes place on the third Thursday of each

 Pack Meeting lasts about an hour, and usually involves activities,